israelxgbedey/PROG366PORT/README.md

 ## Overview

-This README provides a summary of the progress made this week on the project.
+This README provides a summary of my progress.

 ### Progress Summary